olaniyan4m/Thenga-Project/FIREBASE_SETUP_STEPS.md

 If you already have Firebase projects, you can use them:

 1. **Update .firebaserc files:**
-   - Change `pezela-business` to your existing project ID
+   - Change `Thenga-business` to your existing project ID
-   - Change `pezela-store` to your existing project ID
+   - Change `Thenga-store` to your existing project ID

 2. **Deploy directly:**
    ```bash